fAiL-ix/gd32vf103/README.md

 `target_link_libraries(<your target> gd32vf103)` [CMake Doc](https://cmake.org/cmake/help/latest/command/target_link_libraries.html)

-You also have to define your `target board type` which can be one of those values:
+You also have to define your target board type which is done by defining one of those variables:
 - `GD32VF103C_START`
 - `GD32VF103R_START`
 - `GD32VF103T_START`
 - `GD32VF103V_EVAL`

-To define it you add `target_compile_definitions` to your project.
+To define it you can add `target_compile_definitions` to your project.

 `target_compile_definitions(<your target> PUBLIC GD32VF103V_EVAL)` [CMake Doc](https://cmake.org/cmake/help/latest/command/target_compile_definitions.html)